1ozturkbe/1ozturkbe.github.io/index.md

 <img src="data/me-cropped.jpg" width="300">

-I am a researcher working at the intersection of engineering, optimization and machine learning.
+I am a researcher working at the intersection of engineering and operations research.
 I obtained my PhD in aerospace engineering from MIT in January 2022, working on methods for [global and robust optimization methods for engineering design]({{site.url}}/data/ozturk-bozturk-PhD-AeroAstro-2022-thesis.pdf).
-A majority of my work is open source and available [here]({{site.url}}/research).
+A majority of my graduate work is open source and available [here]({{site.url}}/research).

 Since May 2022, I have been applying my skills at MITRE in the Decision Analytics Group, where I hope to have an impact in the public sector.
+My current focus is on the application of operations research methods to address problems in aviation safety, in work sponsored by the Federal Aviation Administration (FAA).
+Most recently, I have been studying how ATC-staffing-related factors impact the likelihood of risky events in the National Airspace System (NAS) using Bayesian causal methods.
+I am also developing a number of modeling techniques for evaluating the safety and efficacy of separation standards in the NAS.

 In my Master's and PhD work, I was particularly motivated by the potential of optimization in improving the engineering design process.